- 1 Former Assistant District Attorney with Experience Fighting Misdemeanor and Felony Charges

 - Indecent exposure

 - Theft of $100-$750

-- Criminal trespass
+- Criminal trespassing

 - False reporting to a police officer

-- Reckless Driving
+- Reckless driving

 - Failure to ID

-Charges for Class A misdemeanor offenses are the most severe misdemeanor charges a person can face in San Antonio.
-Charges above this level are all felony charges.
-A Class A misdemeanor can send a person to jail for up to one year and require that person to pay up to $4,000 in fines.
-A person may also be sentenced to probation instead of jail, and it may be possible to seal some of the offenses when probation is completed.
+Class A misdemeanors are the most severe misdemeanor charges a person can face in San Antonio, as any offenses above this level are charged as felony crimes.
+Convictions for Class A misdemeanors can send a person to jail for up to one year and require them to pay up to a $4,000 fine.
+Class A misdemeanor crimes in Texas include, but are not limited to:

 - Second-time DWI